Style: Clarity and Concision

 Some of your assigned readings may be frustratingly unclear and difficult to read, and this might make you doubt (or appreciate!) the value of being clear and precise in academic communication.
 Just remember that not every brilliant scholar is a great writer—but you have a chance to be both!

 For guidance on how to achieve clarity and concision, see the resources linked below and in the navigation menu.
-For a more interactive experience, join us in our clarity-centric workshops, "Mastery Series: Clarity and Concision" and the two-part "Building Better Sentences."
+For a more interactive experience, join us in our clarity-centric workshops, "Mastery Series: Clarity and Concision" and "Sentences That Sing."
 Workshops are offered in the first four weeks of each quarter; you can sign up during workshop season through WCOnline.
 See the whole workshop list here.

 Clarity and Concision Links